robwolff3/google-assistant-webserver/README.md

 ## Troubleshooting

 * If it was working and then all the sudden stopped then you may need to re-authenticate.
-Stop the container, delete the `client.json` and `cred.json` files in the config directory, repeat the **First Run** procedure.
+Stop the container, delete the `client.json` and `cred.json` files in the config directory, repeat the **First Run** procedure above.

 * Have problems?
 Check the container logs: `docker logs -f gawebserver`